Creating a Classroom Backchannel for Student Questions Using Top Hat

 - Select Discussion from the Create Content section.

 - Under Title, enter Classroom Backchannel.

 - In the topic space, enter "Enter a question you have that you want to be addressed in class.
 All posts are anonymous."
-This will display on the screen on the screen when you present the question to students.
+This will display on the screen when you present the question to students.

 - Under Response Options, Responses can be seen by..., select Everyone.
-This will allow all students to see the responses of others.
+This will allow all students to see others' responses.

 - Click Save.

 UW-Madison has procured an enterprise license for Top Hat.
 The new license allows all UW-Madison instructors and students to use the tool without paying for a subscription.
 Students should use their UW-Madison credentials to log on to Top Hat.
 Before students use Top Hat, they should ensure their account is set up correctly.
 Send students to the following site for directions on setting up their accounts:

 - Direct students to use their laptops or mobile phones to interact with the classroom backchannel.
 Have your students select Top Hat from the navigation bar in your Canvas course.
 They will be brought to your Top Hat course space.

 - Assign a student to be the backchannel monitor.
 Check with the monitor occasionally or direct them to make you aware of questions as they come in.

 - Select the Classroom Backchannel question(s) by clicking on the square to the left of the questions.

 - At the start of the course, open up the Classroom Backchannel question by clicking the Present button at the top right corner of the screen.